Install RHEL/Atomic host from ISO

 overview

-• default installation of rhel use loopback devices
+- default installation of rhel use

-• make sure following things in planning phase:
+created during installation. - make sure following things in planning phase:

-2. allocate enough free space during installation or plan for an external storage to be attached to the system.
+utility. - allocate enough free space during installation or plan for an external storage to be attached to the system.

 using docker-storage-setup